Wooden hot tubs – Wood-fired hot tubs – Wood-burning hot tubs – it is time to relax and bring the family together! Ireland

 • Heating: Dry hardwoods are suitable as firewood.
 Softwoods have the disadvantage that they develop resin, which can produce more soot.
 Do not put chipboard, paper or waste in the oven.
 It takes an average of two to three hours to heat up.
 When using the inside stoves, make sure that the tub is filled with water.

 • Maintenance and care: Change the water only when necessary.
 Usually it is enough every few months, provided you always cover the barrel and using water treatment solutions.
 The installation of a filter system is recommended, especially if several people use the hot tub regularly.
 The filters help to minimize the number of chemicals required but they do not replace them.
 Simply clean the hot tub with curd soap after changing the water.

 Finnish hot tub

-You can get a barrel with a diameter of 180 centimeters made of Finnish thermo wood from just under 1,500 euros.
+You can get a barrel with a diameter of 180 centimeters made of Finnish thermo wood for just under 1,500 euros.